isquaredcreative/Convertee/README.md

-# Convertee release v1.0
+# Convertee release v2.0

 ## Convertee is a simple, cool and responsive unit converter.
-Version 1.0 features common length unit conversions.
+Version 2.0 features common length unit conversions.
+## Version 2.0 Includes A Brand New Form Select List Instead Of The Differen Conversions.

-**I will definitely be adding other conversions and improvements as i grow this project.**
+#I will definitely be adding other conversions and improvements as i grow this project.

-Version 1.0 Features Length Unit Converters
+Version 2.0 Features Length Unit Converters

 ```
-Feet To Meters
-Meters To Feet
-Inches To Millimeter
-Millimeter To Inches
-Feet To Inches
-Inches To Feet
-Inches To Centimeters
-Centimeters To Inches
+Centimeters
-Feet To Yard
+Decimeters
-Yard To Feet
+Feet
+Inches
-Miles To Kilometers
+Kilometers
+Meters
+Millimeters
-Kilometers To Miles
+Miles
+Yards

 ```

 # Usage

 You are only allowed to put in number values inside of the input field. (left on desktop, top on moblie) The field accepts decimal values as well!
-Most outputs default at about 4 decimal places.
+ALL outputs default at **9 decimal places.**

 Once you enter your value simply click the **"Convertee"** button in the middle!